 Case Inventory Definitions

-Case – A case where the parent (mother, father, alleged father, adoptive parents) who is or may be obligated to support their child(ren) who are receiving services under the Child Support Enforcement Program, either through referral from Temporary Assistance for Needy Famlies (TANF), foster care, or Medicaid), where the parent has filed an application for services, or intergovernmental cases.
+Case – A case where the parent (mother, father, alleged father, adoptive parents) who is or may be obligated to support their child(ren) who are receiving services under the Child Support Enforcement Program, either through referral from Temporary Assistance for Needy Families (TANF), foster care, or Medicaid), where the parent has filed an application for services, or intergovernmental cases.

-TANF Case – A case where the child(ren) is/are currently receiving tribal or state TANF.
+TANF Case – A case where the child(ren) received tribal or state TANF during the FY.

-Non-TANF Case – A case where the child(ren) formerly received tribal or state TANF or a case where no assistance was provided.
+Non-TANF Case – A case where the child(ren) received tribal or state TANF in a prior FY or a case where no assistance was provided.
 This includes Title IV-E federal foster care cases, and Medicaid cases.

-Child Support Order – The legal establishment of (1) an amount of money that is due and owed by a parent for the support of the parent’s child(ren); and/or (2) the responsiblility to provide health insurance and/or medical support for the child(ren).
+Child Support Order – The legal establishment of (1) an amount of money that is due and owed by a parent for the support of the parent’s child(ren); and/or (2) the responsibility to provide health insurance and/or medical support for the child(ren).

 Paternity – The legal establishment of fatherhood for a child, by tribal custom, court determination, administrative process, or voluntary acknowledgment.